webfrogs/Swifter/README.md

 You should install a language server before use this extension.

-I'm making a tool called 'SwiftNest' which implement Swift Language Server Protocol, you can use it.
+I'm making a tool called 'SwiftNest' which implement the VS Code's Language Server Protocol for swift, you can use it.

-See how to install and use 'SwiftNest':
+See how to install 'SwiftNest': https://github.com/webfrogs/SwiftNest

 ## Extension Settings